 A growing number of regions around the world are experiencing acute and chronic water crises: the American West; parts of Central and South America; Australia; the Middle East; parts of Africa, Asia, Europe and India as well as numerous islands and island nations.
 At the root of the global water crisis is the fact that demand for fresh/clean water exceeds baseline supply in an increasing number of places and climate change seems to be exacerbating the situation.

-GWF has identified inland Southern California and the Permian Basin in Western Texas and Southeastern New Mexico as natural and ideal points of entry.
+GWF has identified inland Southern California and the Permian Basin in Western Texas as natural and ideal points of entry.
 There are three primary reasons for the early focus on these areas:

 (1) agricultural, municipal, industrial and environmental water treatment/supply needs are pressing;